JacksonH-W/Group-5/docs/manuals/user/INSTALL.md

   This software provides a learning environment for students and programmers to learn code through repetition.
 Oftentimes, when someone is learning how to code, jumping straight into learning syntax offers a harsh learning curve.
 Type2Code eases this by helping users adjust to this syntax by repetitively typing and mastering specific concepts and functions in Python.

 <h3>How to access the software</h3>
-To use the software, access the URL for our web page at https://group-5-pink.vercel.app/
+To access the software, access the URL for our web page at https://group-5-pink.vercel.app/

 <h3>How to use the software</h3>
 To use the software, navigate to the Registration page, create an account with a valid email, and a password longer than 8 characters.
 Click register and you will be navigated to the dashboard where you can access the first lesson.
 Now you can practice typing coding syntax with live explanations.